Normann-BPh/BPNet-with-CUT-Tag/training_to_report/readme.md

 # Training and Analysis of the BPNet model(s)
-The scripts in this folder are our adaptation of the command-line functions used in bpnetlite.
+The scripts in this folder are our adaptation of the command-line functions used in bpnet-lite.
 To use the command-line tools directly use the json files; for the commands see the last section of this file.
 ---

 ## Overview